ylchang/Getting-and-Cleaning-Data-Course-Project/README.md

 The R script for execute the 5 steps listed by the project description.

 ##2.
 READ.md:
+This markdown file.
 It describes how the script work.

 ##3.
 Code Book:
 It describes the variables.

 ##How the script work?
+Notice: script "run_analysis.R" uses functions in "dplyr" library.

 The script has 5 main sections for execute the 5 steps described by the project description.
 These 5 steps are:
 >a.
 Read data in "train" catagory and join them (subject, x and y) together by using cbind().